docker/docs/engine/security/trust/trust_sandbox.md

 | Registry server | A local registry service.                                                                                                                 |
 | Notary server   | The service that does all the heavy-lifting of managing trust                                                                               |

-This means you will be running your own content trust (Notary) server and registry.
+This means you run your own content trust (Notary) server and registry.
 If you work exclusively with the Docker Hub, you would not need with these components.
 They are built into the Docker Hub for you.
 For the sandbox, however, you build your own entire, mock production environment.